agemooij/riak-scala-client/README.md

 The initial focus is on supporting the Riak HTTP API.
 Protobuf support might be added later but it has a low priority at the moment.

-## Current Status: Preparing for public release

-A first public release to the Sonatype/Central repositories is scheduled for February 2013.

-This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

-So far, the following Riak (http) API features are supported:

-- Fetch
-- Store
-- Delete
-- Customizable and strongly typed conflict resolution on all fetches (and stores when returnbody=true)
-- Automatic (de)serialization of Scala (case) classes using type classes
-- Secondary Indexes (2i)
-    - Fetching exact matches
-    - Fetching ranges
-    - Automatic indexing of Scala (case) classes using type classes
-- An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
-- A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
-- Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

-These Riak features are currently missing or under construction:

-- getting/setting bucket properties
-- listing all buckets
-- listing all keys in a bucket
-- ping
-- status
-- Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)
-- link walking
-- Map Reduce

 ## Design and Implementation